nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a member: `find member`

-Your software project is growing and your team is getting bigger.
-However, you are no longer able to find specific team members.
+As your software project is growing and your team is getting bigger, you are no longer able to find specific team members.
 Fret not, you can find your team members easily with the `find member` command.
-First, recall any part of the member's name you are looking for.
+First, recall any part (keyword) of the member's name you are looking for.
 Next, key in `find member -n <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all team members with names that contain those keywords!
 You can also find your team members by their email using the `-e` flag.